SeminarThe Gentrification of Black Communities in the United States

 OUTLINE

-In American metropolitan cities, the displacement of minority communities due to downtown redevelopment and gentrification has become a major social issue.
+In American cities, the displacement of minority communities due to gentrification has become a major social issue.
 This seminar welcomes Dr. Themis Chronopoulos, whose research focuses on urban policy and Black communities in the United States.
-He will discuss how Black communities have experienced recent gentrification in three cities with distinct historical contexts: Brooklyn, New York; New Orleans; and Washington, D.C.
+He will discuss the historical dynamics of gentrification and how Black communities have experienced gentrification in three urban areas with distinct historical contexts: Brooklyn, New York; New Orleans; and Washington, D.C.
 Following comments by Dr. Hiroshi Takei, the seminar will further explore the relationship between cities and minority communities in the era of gentrification.

 SPEAKERS

 Themis Chronopoulos: Professor, Graduate School of Global Studies, Doshisha University.
 Ph.D.
 Urban Studies, African American Studies, Global Cities.
-The author of Spatial Regulation in New York City: From Urban Renewal to Zero Tolerance (Routledge, 2010).
+The author of Spatial Regulation in New York City: From Urban Renewal to Zero Tolerance, (New York: Routledge, 2011) and co-editor of Urban America and the Police since World War II, Special Section of the Journal of Urban History 46(5) (2020): 951-1116 and After the Urban Crisis: New York and the Rise of Inequality, Special Section of the Journal of Urban History 43(6) (2017): 855-959.

 Hiroshi Takei: Professor, Gifu Shotoku Gakuen University.
 Ph.D.